victronenergy/dbus-acsystem/README.md

 ```
 /State                   <--- Summarised state of the system
 /Ac/ActiveIn/ActiveInput <--- Active AC input(s) on RS units.
 All units are
-                              expected to be the same, otherwise this will
+                              expected to be the same.
+If not connected this
-                              show invalid.
+							  will show 0xF0 (240).
+If the units have different
+							  active inputs, the highest number will be shown,
+							  which with the current single-input models means
+							  this value is either 0 or 0xF0.
 /Ac/In/n/Lx/I            <--- Total current drawn on phase x, input n
 /Ac/In/n/Lx/P            <--- Total power drawn on phase x, input n
 /Ac/In/n/P               <--- Total power drawn over all phases